-Birth Skills workshop-

 • Absolutely not!

-Although the workshop is a lovely complement to my pregnancy yoga classes/courses, the tools & techniques we will explore are accessible to everybody.
+Although the workshop is a great complement to my pregnancy yoga classes/courses, the tools & techniques we will explore are accessible to everybody.

 • I try to run the workshop every 2 months.
 Check the website to see future dates, or get in touch to enquire.